-Fraud (Article 146 SCC)
+Fraud (Article 146, SCC)

-Article 146 SCC criminalises any person who, with a view to securing unlawful gain for themselves or another, maliciously induces an erroneous belief in another person by false pretences or concealment of the truth, or maliciously reinforces an erroneous belief, and thus causes that person to act to the prejudice of their or another's financial interests.
+Article 146 of the SCC criminalises any person who, with a view to securing unlawful gain for themselves or another, maliciously induces an erroneous belief in another person by false pretences or concealment of the truth, or maliciously reinforces an erroneous belief, and thus causes that person to act to the prejudice of their or another's financial interests.

-The offender faces a custodial sentence of up to five years - ten if they acted for commercial gain - or a monetary penalty.
+The offender faces a custodial sentence of up to five years or a monetary penalty, or a custodial sentence of ten years if they acted for commercial gain.

-Criminal Mismanagement (Article 158 SCC)
+Criminal Mismanagement (Article 158, SCC)

-Article 158 SCC criminalises any person who has been entrusted with the management of the property of another or the supervision of such management, and in the course of and in breach of their duties causes or permits that other person to sustain financial loss.
+Article 158 of the SCC criminalises any person who has been entrusted with the management of the property of another or the supervision of such management, and in the course of and in breach of their duties causes or permits that other person to sustain financial loss.